SnowyMouse/invader/README.md

 This program generates sound tags.
 Sound tag data is stored in the data directory as a directory containing .wav and/or .flac files.
 Each file is one permutation, and only 16-bit and 24-bit PCM with either one or two channels are supported as input.

-Also, you cannot have two permutations with the same name (i.e. permutation.wav and permutation.flac).
+You cannot have two permutations with the same name (i.e. mypermutation.wav and mypermutation.flac).
 Also, unless you are modifying an existing sound tag, you will need to supply a sound class.

+You can, however, supply permutations with differing bit depths and sample rates and channel count.
+By default, the highest sample rate will be used for the entire tag, and if that is not 22050 Hz or 44100 Hz, then it will automatically be resampled.

 ```
 Usage: invader-sound [options] <sound-tag>